Invest In Live Theatre —

 The residency in brief:

-• A two-part studio residency at the Intrepid Theatre Club for development and creation space.
-Part 1 of the residency will be a minimum of 30 hours of studio time in October, November of December, 2023, and Part 2 will be 10 hours scheduled in December 2023 or January 2024 in consultation with the selected artists.
+- A studio residency at the Intrepid Studio for development and creation space.
+The residency will be a minimum of 30 hours of studio time in October, November of December, 2024, and may be extended into January 2025 in consultation with the selected artist.

-• The opportunity to present an online reading or workshop presentation; if public health guidelines permit, a mini live invited performance at the Intrepid Studio; and/or an online community gathering.
+- The opportunity to present an online reading or workshop presentation, a mini live invited performance at the Intrepid Studio; and/or an online community gathering.

 In order for conVERGE to offer selected artists what they actually need and want to be able to develop their work, each residency will be customized based on input received in the applications.
 The application asks artists to consider the components offered in the residency and express what they think is important, what should be prioritized, and how they will use the components for their proposed project or idea.